-As at 30 June 2018 the Fund's units have been reclassified from financial liability to equity as they satisfied all the above criteria.
+The Fund's units are classified as equity as they satisfied all the above criteria.
 This has been consistently applied during the year.

 (d) Cash and cash equivalents

 Cash comprises deposits held at custodian banks.
 Cash equivalents are short-term, highly liquid investments with an original maturity of three months or less that are readily convertible into known amounts of cash, are subject to an insignificant risk of changes in value and are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.